chinchalinchin/cumbercloud-web/app/src/assets/articles/angular/00_angular-aws.md

 ---

 **NOTE**: Another thing to keep in mind is the syntactical variation of intrinsic functions.
-For instance, the substitute function can be used in a `!Sub` form of the `Fn::Sub` form.
-In general, all intrinsic functions have this same double naming convention.
+For instance, the substitute function can be used in a `!Sub` form or the `Fn::Sub` form.
+Each form has slightly different syntax.
+In general, all intrinsic functions have this redundancy.

 ---

 The **S3**-**CloudFromation** template requires the following parameters,

-1. **applicationName** : This is a tag that is used to enforce naming conventions.
+1. **applicationName** : This is a tag used to enforce naming conventions.
 Note how the bucket resources substitute the value of **applicationName** in for their bucket names using the `Fn::Sub` [instrinsic function]().
 It is a good practice to enforce naming and tagging conventions early on, before your accumulate too many resources without any organizational structure.

 2. **certiicateArn** : This is the **ARN** of the SSL certificate you provisioned in a previous section.
 This is ingested by the `AWS::CloudFront::Distribution` resource through the `DistributionConfig.ViewerCertificate.AcmCertificateArn` property, using the `Fn::Ref` [instrinic function]().
-Note the difference in syntax between `Fn::Sub` and `Fn::Ref`. `Fn::Sub` injects the value of the parameter into a string, whereas `Fn::Ref` refers to a single value.
+Note the difference in syntax between `Fn::Sub` and `Fn::Ref`. `Fn::Sub` injects the value of the parameter into a string, whereas `Fn::Ref` refers to a single, primitive value.

 3. **hostedZoneId**: This is the phyiscal ID (not the **ARN**!) of the Hosted Zone for your domain.
 It is ingested through the `HostedZoneId` property of the `AWS::Route53::RecordSetGroup` using the `Fn::Ref` intrinsic function.

 4. **domainName**: This is the domain name you registered in or transferred to **Route53**.
-Do not include the _https://_ or _www_ in the value.
+Do not include the _https://_ or _www._ in the value.

 Each parameter is defined through the nested properties underneath the parameter name. `Description` is a human readable explanation of the purpose of the parameter, but has no other effect on the template.

-`Type` defines the data type of the parameters. **AWS** supports basic primitive types, like `String`, `Number` and `List`, but they also support [AWS specific parameter types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html#aws-specific-parameter-types).
-In particular, the `hostedZoneId` `Type` in our template is a native AWS `Type`, namely `AWS::Route53::HostedZone:Id`; **CloudFormation** will validate the inputted parameter against what it expects a `HostedZone::Id` to look like and reject the input if it is not a syntactically valid `HostedZone::Id`.
+`Type` defines the data type of the parameter. **AWS** supports basic primitive types, like `String`, `Number` and `List`, but they also support [AWS specific parameter types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html#aws-specific-parameter-types).
+In particular, the `hostedZoneId` `Type` in our template is a native AWS `Type`, namely `AWS::Route53::HostedZone:Id` ; **CloudFormation** will validate the inputted parameter against what it expects a `HostedZone::Id` to look like and reject the input if it is not a syntactically valid `HostedZone::Id`.

-Unfortunately, **AWS** does not support a `Type` specifically for certificate **ARNS**, so we pass that value in as a `String`.
+Unfortunately, **AWS** does not support a `Type` specifically for certificate **ARN**s, so we pass in that value as a `String`.

-Both the `hostedZoneId` and the `certificateArn` parameter have an additional property, `NoEcho`.
+Both the `hostedZoneId` and the `certificateArn` parameter have an additional property, `NoEcho` .
 This property prevents the value of these parameters from being printed in the **AWS** web console; parameters with this property will be censored and replaced with a string of "\*\*\*"'s when they are rendered.
 You should add this property to any parameter that contains sensitive, account-specific information, such as passwords, physical IDs and ARNs.

 You can read more about `Parameter` properties, types and syntax in the [Parameters section](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) of the [CloudFormation documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html).

 ### <span id="s3-buckets" onclick="document.getElementById('toc').scrollIntoView()" class="pointer">S3 Buckets</span>

+After the `Parameters` block, we move onto the `Resources` block.
 The first two resources we configure are both instances of `AWS::S3::Bucket`.

 The first bucket, `WebsiteBucketLogs`, is an archive for access log files.
 Any time users enter your website, logs will be generated and stored in this bucket as raw text files.
 While not as featured or useful as a full-fledged log service like [Datadog](https://www.datadoghq.com/) or [Splunk](https://www.splunk.com/), it is better than nothing and **AWS** does have tools, such as [Athena](https://docs.aws.amazon.com/athena/latest/ug/what-is.html), for querying directly against **S3** bucket objects should you find yourself in situation where you need to search through thousands of logs for a specific date, time or IP.

 The second bucket, `WebsiteBucket`, is where the actual website files will be hosted.
 This is where you will upload the artifacts of `ng build`.

 Both of the buckets have a `DeletionPolicy` attached to them.
 Notice how the `DeletionPolicy` is _not_ nested under the `Properties` attribute.
 This is because a `DeletionPolicy` is a property of all resources, not just **S3** buckets.
 The [DeletionPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html) configures how the resource is treated when its containing stack is deleted.
 If `DeletionPolicy` is set to `Retain`, the resource itself will be kept, but it will be disassociated from the stack that is being deleted.
-Some services, like the [Elastic Block Store (EBS)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html) and the [Relational Database Service (RDS)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html), offer an option of `Snapshot`, where the state of the service is snapshotted at a particular moment in time and saved to a backup store.
+Some services, like the [Elastic Block Store (EBS)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html) and the [Relational Database Service (RDS)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html), offer an option of `Snapshot`, where the state of the service is snapshotted at a particular moment in time and saved to a backup store, while the actual resource is deleted.

 We have set the `DeletionPolicy` on each bucket to `Delete`, meaning when the stack is deleted, nothing is retained; everything associated with the resource will be deleted.
 You may want to modify this to `Retain`, depending on your circumstances.

 Both buckets also [block all public access](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-control-block-public-access.html) through the `PublicAccessBlockConfiguration` property.
 This ensures anyone with a direct link to the contents of `WebsiteBucket` will be denied access by default.
 In other words, users cannot access the contents of the website directly; they must enter the website through the **CloudFront** distribution.

 The astute reader may wonder how the **CloudFront** distribution is able to access the **S3** bucket if all access is denied explicitly; after all, the distribution needs to _distribute_ the contents of the bucket.
-So how does it do it?
+So how does it do so?
 This is where the `WebsiteBucketPolicy` and `WebsiteOriginAccessIdentity` come into play.

-The `WebsiteBucketPolicy` gives the the canonical user, represented by the `WebsiteOriginAccessIdentity.S3CanonicalUserId` attribute (<span class="inline-aside">note the usage of the [Fn::GetAtt]() intrinsic function to point to the attribute of a resource</span>), the `s3:GetObject` permission.
+The `WebsiteBucketPolicy` gives the canonical user, represented by the `WebsiteOriginAccessIdentity.S3CanonicalUserId` attribute (<span class="inline-aside">note the usage of the [Fn::GetAtt]() intrinsic function to point to the attribute of a resource</span>), the `s3:GetObject` permission.
+The canonical id is attached to the `AWS::CloudFront::Distribution` through its `DistributionConfig.Origins` property.
+In other words, the `WebsiteBucketPolicy` gives explicit permission to the **CloudFront** distribution to retrieve objects from the resource bucket.

 When you are architecting a cloud environment or an application in general, you should always follow the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
 This is a generally accepted best practice for ensuring a secure application.
 Access management systems start on the foundation of denying users access to everything and then only allowing the actions that are absolutely neccessary.

-In the current setup, that translates to making sure nothing can access our `Resource`, i.e. the **S3** buckets, and then explicitly granting _only_ the **CloudFront** distribution, the `Principal`, permission to acccess its contents, and even then ensuring the distribution has _only_ the `Actions`, i.e. the permissions, it absolutely requires, in this `s3:GetObject`.
+In the current setup, that translates to making sure nothing can access our `Resource`, i.e. the **S3** buckets, and then explicitly granting _only_ the **CloudFront** distribution, the `Principal`, permission to acccess its contents, and even then ensuring the distribution has _only_ the `Actions`, i.e. the permissions, it absolutely requires, in this case, `s3:GetObject`.

+At this point, we have two buckets, but they have not been configured to serve a website.
+Underneath `WebsiteBucket`, we add a `WebsiteConfiguration` property that specifies `IndexDocument`.
+This is the root *index.html* of the webpage, the file that is served when a user enters your domain.

+We also attach the `WebsiteBucketLogs` to the logstream generated by web traffic, through the `LoggingConfiguration` property of `WebsiteBucket`.
+The `DestinationBucketName` using the `Fn::Ref` intrinsic function to link the log bucket to the web bucket, and then `LogFilePrefix` informs the `WebsiteBucketLogs` in which subdirectory it should store log files.

 ### <span id="cloudfront-distribution" onclick="document.getElementById('toc').scrollIntoView()" class="pointer">Cloudfront Distribution</span>

-TODO
+Which brings us to the biggest chunk of the template, the `AWS::CloudFront::Distribution`.
+There is alot oonfiguration underneath this resource, although only some of it is _absolutely_ necessary; much of the configuration is only specified to optimize the distribution.

+First of all, we should notice the `AWS::CloudFront::Distribution` only has two properties, `DistributionConfig` and `Tags`.
+And `Tags` is simply a list of key-value pairs appended to the resource as meta; they have no material effect on how the distribution functions, so all the functionality comes from the `DistributionConfig` property .
+However, this property contains many nested properties and can take a little while to fully unpack.
+Let's go through each subproperty in order.

+1. **Aliases**: This is a list (<span class="inlink-aside">or <a id="yaml-sequence-link" href="https://yaml.org/spec/1.2.2/#22-structures" target="_blank">sequence</span>, in the terminology o the *YML* specification) of domains the distribution serves.
+In our case, we have a single domain, so we use the `Fn::Ref` intrinsic function to pull the value from the parameters.

+2. **Origins**: This is a list of sources for the distribution. **CloudFront** will crawl the publicly accessible content from these sources and store it in its global CDN cache.
+In our template, we attach a `AWS::CloudFront::CloudFrontOriginAccessIdentity` to the distribution through the `S3OriginConfig`.
+In the <span onclick="document.getElementById('s3-buckets').scrollIntoView()" class="link">S3 Buckets</span> section, we explained how the `WebsiteBucketPolicy` grants permission to access its contents to the holder of this identity.
+This identity can grant access to multiple buckets, so that further origins are not necessary; The `WebsiteBucketPolicy` needs it `Resource` modified to include a list of all the buckets to which you want to grant the distribution access.

+3. **DefaultCacheBehavior**: As mentioned in the <span onclick="document.getElementById('cost-optimization').scrollIntoView()" class="link">Cost Optimization section</span>, **CloudFront** is essentially a global cache.
+Depending on the location of the user entering your site, it will route them to the cache physically closest to them.

+4. **PriceClass**:

+5. **Enabled**:

+6. **ViewerCertificate**:

+7. **HttpVersion**:

+8. **DefaultRootObject**:

+9. **IPV6Enabled**:

+10. **Logging**:

+You can refer to the **CloudFormation** [resource reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) for the [DistributionConfig](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cloudfront-distribution-distributionconfig.html) specification to get a complete overview of all the configuration options available to you.

 ### <span id="route53-recordset" onclick="document.getElementById('toc').scrollIntoView()" class="pointer">Route53 Recordset</span>